 “If it is already being attempted to be automated, you probably need to ask yourself: Why did it fail before?
 AI is not a magic pixie dust that you can sprinkle on your problem and it suddenly will get solved,” Kott said.

-Like the rest of the government, the Army Research Lab also competes from in-demand talent —particularly individuals who’ve recently earned their PhDs in science, technology, engineering and math.
+Like the rest of the government, the Army Research Lab also competes for in-demand talent —particularly individuals who’ve recently earned their PhDs in science, technology, engineering and math.

 “We do experience a lot of market competition, and in some hot fields, we really do see almost an inability to attract some of the important demographics,” Kott said.
 “At the same time, if you focus on the uniqueness of your mission, you usually find people who will love that particular mission.”